This post may contain affiliate links. Please see my disclosure policy.

 Imagine the lightest and fluffiest coffee cake, baked to golden and buttery perfection with a fine crumb and ribbons of homemade Meyer lemon curd.
 This blissful Meyer lemon coffee cake is all that, and more.

-Dressed up with a dusting of powdered sugar, this coffee cake is the ultimate treat for any spring gathering (here’s looking at you, Easter brunch!).
+Dressed up with a dusting of powdered sugar, this coffee cake is the ultimate treat for any spring gathering (here’s looking at you, weekend brunch!).

 The Best Meyer Lemon Coffee Cake